BitcoinDesign/Bitcoin-Core-App/index.md

 #### Test work-in-progress

 Pull requests include work-in-progress code and features that have not been finalized and reviewed yet.
-You may help test these updates by finding a pull request you are interested in (find the full list [here](https://github.com/bitcoin-core/gui-qml/pulls)), finding the latest successful build on the [Actions page](https://github.com/bitcoin-core/gui-qml/actions), and using the respective download link for your operating system.
+You may help test these updates by finding a pull request you are interested in (find the full list [here](https://github.com/bitcoin-core/gui-qml/pulls){:target="_blank"}), finding the latest successful build on the [Actions page](https://github.com/bitcoin-core/gui-qml/actions){:target="_blank"} (make sure you are logged in), and using the respective download link for your operating system.
 If you provide comments on these, focus on the specific part of the application that the pull request is about.

 #### How to provide feedback